Brazil's Congress names impeachment panel stacked against Rousseff

-It was a clear defeat for Rousseff in the first battle of an impeachment process started last week, which threatens to paralyze Congress for months, distracting policymakers from Brazil’s worst recession in decades.
+It was a clear defeat for Rousseff in the first battle of an impeachment process started last week that threatens to paralyze Congress for months, distracting policymakers from Brazil’s worst recession in decades.

-Controversy over the vote descended into chaos on the floor of the house, as lawmakers outraged by the secret ballot smashed an electronic voting urn, while pro-impeachment parties waved a flag in celebration of the win.

-Rousseff’s supporters in Congress appealed to the Supreme Court in protest of the voting procedure.
-Several newspapers reported near midnight local time that a Supreme Court justice had suspended impeachment proceedings for a week.
-Court representatives could not be reached immediately for comment.

-Picciani’s embarrassment in the high-profile secret vote underscored the deep divisions within his party, which has veered away from the government in recent months as the economy plunges and a vast corruption scandal rattles the capital.
+Picciani’s loss of face in the high-profile secret vote underscored the deep divisions within his party, which has veered away from the government in recent months as the economy plunges and a vast corruption scandal rattles the capital.

 The sweeping investigation into bribery at state-run oil company Petroleo Brasileiro SA threatened to further strain Rousseff’s fragile coalition on Tuesday, as a veteran lawmaker in jail was reported to have decided to negotiate a plea bargain.